Dimitrie I. Ghika

 Dimitrie I. Ghika or Ghica (21 January 1875 – 13 October 1967) was a Romanian politician and diplomat.
-He was the son of Ioan Grigore Ghika former minister of National Defence and of Foreign Affairs.
+He was the son of Ioan Grigore Ghica, former minister of National Defence and of Foreign Affairs.

 Dimitrie Ghika studied at the University of Toulouse and at the Paris Institute of Political Studies.
 He entered the diplomatic service in 1894 as secretary to the Romanian legation in Rome.
-His other assignments took him to St. Petersburg, Bern, Vienna and Sofia.
+His other assignments took him to Saint Petersburg, Bern, Vienna, and Sofia.